Salon Dior Team

 Do you have your next hair appointment booked, but not sure which cut to choose?
 Let us help you!

-Historically, hairstylists have cut hair while it was wet because it enabled them to cut the most precise lines.
+Historically, hairstylists have cut hair while it was wet because that technique allows your stylist to cut the most precise lines.
 This is perfect if you're looking for bangs or a cut with sharp, blunt lines, like a bob.

 But what about the rest of us?
 Not everyone wants to be transported back to the 1920s.
-It’s the 21st century, my beautiful people!
 The old rules are out, and you have the power to create the look you want using a customized process!

 Wet cutting is great for razoring, layering hair, and removing the bulk of heavy hair.
 With your hair weighted down and sleek with water, you can more easily tell where the layers will be falling around your face once it’s dry.